NetApp/trident/README.md

   outside of a pod; however, it only supports insecure connections to the API server.
 To connect securely, deploy Trident in a pod with the `-k8s_pod` option.
+* `-address <ip-or-host>`:  Optional; specifies the address on which Trident's REST server should listen.
+Defaults to localhost.
+When listening on localhost and running inside a Kubernetes pod, the REST interface will not be directly accessible from outside the pod.
+Use '-address ""' to make the REST interface accessible from the pod IP address.
 * `-port <port-number>`:  Optional; specifies the port on which Trident's REST server should listen.
 Defaults to 8000.
 * `-debug`: Optional; enables debugging output.